trackme518/OSCreplay/README.md

 Under the hood the tool is programmed in Processing Java to run GUI and OSC and Websocket server.

 ## Websocket
 You can send vanilla websocket messages to the app and it will proxy them as proper OSC messages to the target.
-Websocket messages need to be encoded in JSON format like so:
+Websocket messages need to be encoded in JSON format and send as plain String like so:

 ```JSON
 {